patrickgold/jetpref/README.md

 - [`JetPrefTextField`](material-ui/src/main/kotlin/dev/patrickgold/jetpref/material/ui/JetPrefDropdown.kt): Ease of use
 - of material3 text field, which allow to toggle filled/outlined appearance via parameters.

-The Material UI package can be used independently from JetPref too, if you only need one of the above components!
+The Material UI package can be used independently of JetPref too, if you only need one of the above components!

 ## Additional notes